Deep inelastic scattering: Description

+Povh and Rosina pointed out that the term “deep inelastic scattering against nucleons” was coined when the quark substructure of nucleons was unknown.
+They prefer the term “quasielastic lepton-quark scattering”.

 History

 The Standard Model of physics, in particular the work of Murray Gell-Mann in the 1960s, had been successful in uniting much of the previously disparate concepts in particle physics into one, relatively straightforward, scheme.
 In essence, there were three types of particles: